How to care for your skin after Chemotherapy is in collaboration with MooGoo.

 *** GIVEAWAY CLOSED ***

-MooGoo would love to offer a reader the chance to win one of these packs to try out their gorgeous range or give to a loved one.
+MooGoo would love to offer a reader the chance to win one of these packs.
+You can try out their gorgeous range or give to a loved one.

-To be eligible to win this, simply complete the Rafflecopter, visit us on Facebook, follow us on Instagram and then comment below with your favourite product from the MooGoo range and why!
+To be eligible to win this, simply complete the Rafflecopter.
+Also visit us on Facebook, follow us on Instagram.
+Then comment below with your favourite product from the MooGoo range and why!

 The most creative answer from eligible entrants will win!